mrfdev/CMI/Resources/FAQ/cmi-bungee.md

 <https://www.zrips.net/bungeecord/>

 # This page will be deleted during the fall of 2022.
+Edit: now deprecated, next update in November where this page' content will be purged.

 # FAQ - How can I use CMI Chat with Bungee?